kaer-3058/large_number/README Index English.txt

 ♦ Sqrt of a 1 to 24 digit number (floor)
 ♦ Cube root of an int [2 Sub-algorithm]
 ♦ Euclidean norm of a double [4 Sub-algorithm]
-♦ Converting double to an int array [4 Sub-algorithm] ♦ double sqrt (high-precision floating-point numbers sqrt) [2 Sub-algorithm] ♦ Fast floating-point square root
+♦ Double to int - 16-bit BCD array format, precision of 16 significant digits ♦ Double to int - scoreboard format, precision of 8 significant digits ♦ double sqrt (high-precision floating-point numbers sqrt) [2 Sub-algorithm] ♦ Fast floating-point square root
 ♦ Display of a 24-digit number [2 Sub-algorithm]